A data-driven framework for sparsity-enhanced surrogates with arbitrary mutually dependent randomness: Introduction

 \section{Introduction}

-A fundamental problem in uncertainty quantification is to calculate the statistical properties of a quantity of interest (QoI) due to various sources of randomness, e.g., solutions of modeling equations subject to uncertain parameters, initial conditions and/or boundary conditions, as well as experimental measurements in the presence of material heterogeneity, thermal fluctuations etc. Such sources of uncertainty are usually characterized by high-dimensional random variables whose probability measures can be either discrete or continuous.
+A fundamental problem in \ac{UQ} \cite{Saltelli_book_2008} is to calculate the statistical properties of a \ac{QoI} due to various sources of randomness, e.g., \black{ numerical simulations} subject to uncertain parameters, initial conditions and/or boundary conditions, as well as experimental measurements in the presence of material heterogeneity, thermal fluctuations.
+Such sources of uncertainty are usually characterized by high-dimensional random variables whose probability measures can be either discrete or continuous.
 In real-world systems, there are usually two crucial challenges to accurately quantify the propagation of the randomness from the input to the system response.
-The first challenge comes from the usually high-dimensionality of the random inputs.
-For various systems, the high-dimensional random inputs are difficult to be accurately represented by or transferred into a low-dimensional random space.
-This results in the numerical intractability of quantifying the uncertainty of the QoI from training data of limited size.
+The first challenge comes from the high-dimensionality of the random inputs. \black{ For such systems, limited computational resources often motivates further dimensionality reduction \cite{Bishop_2006}.
+However, it is often non-trivial to accurately transfer the high-dimensional random space into a low-dimensional random space.} This results in the numerical intractability of quantifying the uncertainty of the \ac{QoI} from training data of limited size.
 The second challenge arises from frequent dependencies and arbitrary distribution of the random inputs.
-Typically, random inputs are assumed to be mutually independent random variables.
-However, for realistic systems, the underlying distribution of the inputs can often involve dependencies that cannot be ignored.
-Also, the input distribution may be unknown and thus we may only have access to it implicitly through a collection of samples.
+Typically, random inputs are \black{represented by random vectors with mutually independent components.} For realistic systems, the underlying distribution of the inputs can often involve dependencies that cannot be ignored \black{(e.g., see molecule systems in Ref. \cite{Laio_Parrinello_PNAS_2002} and Sec. \ref{sec:mole_example})}. \black{Moreover, the input distribution could be even unknown} and thus we may only have access to it implicitly through a collection of samples.
 This creates further numerical obstacles in characterizing the random inputs as well as their effect on the system response.
-In the current work, we present a framework for dealing with all of the aforementioned challenges.
+In the current work, we present a \ac{DSRAR} framework for dealing with all of the aforementioned challenges. \black{While we focused on numerical experiments in the present study, the developed framework can be also applied to \ac{UQ} in experimental studies.}